Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/comparing-subdomains/competitive-advantage.md

 A complex problem can be, for example, making the business more optimized and efficient.
 Or, providing the same level of service as competitors do, but at lower operational costs, is a competitive advantage as well.

+It’s important to note that core subdomains are not necessarily technical.
+Not all business problems are solved through algorithms or other technical solutions.
+A company’s competitive advantage can come from various sources.
+Consider, for example, a jewelry maker selling its products online.
+The online shop is important, but it’s not a core subdomain.
+The jewelry design is.
+The company can use an existing off-the-shelf online shop engine, but it cannot outsource the design of its jewelry.
+The design is the reason customers buy the jewelry maker’s products and remember the brand